About Trade Mark

 - a body existing under legislation (for example a registered charity).

-A trade mark can be register by almost anyone that has the right to act on behalf of owner(s).
+A trade mark can be registered by almost anyone that has the right to act on behalf of owner(s).
 That includes a sole trader, company directors, appointed agents etc.

 Why Trade Mark